gamesbook/pyprototypr/docs/core_shapes.rst

-      It can be seen that very thick lines "straddle" a centre line running through the defined location; so in this case the Rectangle is both larger in outer dimensions than the expected 1x1cm and smaller in the inner dimensions than the expected 1x1cm.
+      It can be seen that very thick lines "straddle" a centre line running through the defined location; so in this case the Rectangle is both larger in outer dimensions than the expected 1x1 cm and smaller in the inner dimensions than the expected 1x1cm.
 ===== ======